iefdev/imageOpt/ReadMe.md

 ## Install

-Install the files to /usr/local/bin, or to another location.
+Install the files to /usr/local/bin, or to any other location.
 Just make sure it's added to PATH.

 I use `/usr/local/xbin` for these scripts, so...